 Preparing for action means that you need to make a daily plan.
 Your plan will, of course, contain steps that need to be accomplished by certain times and dates.
 Without question, self-discipline flows much better when you receive daily reminders about what to do and when to do it.
-Moreover, self-discipline works better if the reminders are written onto paper rather than left floating in your head.
+Moreover, self-discipline works better if the reminders are written onto the paper rather than left floating in your head.
 All we are talking about here is a simple “to do” list.

 Remember: Every daily plan needs to be a simple plan, an uncomplicated “to do” list.
-Unless you have a written plan, Emotional mind will overwhelm you by subconsciously convincing you that your goal is just too big for you to accomplish.
+Unless you have a written plan, the Emotional mind will overwhelm you by subconsciously convincing you that your goal is just too big for you to accomplish.
 But a simple daily “to do” list reminds you that every big accomplishment is nothing more than a lot of little accomplishments added together.

 And, surprisingly, ten minutes of daily planning, making a simple “to do” list, will actually generate extra free time for you.
-I repeat: A simple “to do” list will give you access to hours of time you never knew you had.
-That new found time can be filled any way you want, work or play, your choice.
+I repeat A simple “to do” list will give you access to hours of time you never knew you had.
+That newfound time can be filled anyway you want, work or play, your choice.
 So, if daily planning will give you more self-discipline and more time, then why not give it a try?
 It will be the best investment in self-discipline you will ever make.

-- Make 6 step daily plan
+- Make 6 steps daily plan

 - Choose a launch date when you want to begin action.

-- Make a “to do” list for the day you plan to begin.
+- Make a “to-do” list for the day you plan to begin.
 Be sure to date your list.
 Write down a few of the easier actions you need to do in order to reach your goal.
 No matter what goal you choose, there is something you can do about it on the launch day.
-Then, next to each action step, whenever possible write a guesstimate for time it will take to complete each action Don’t just think about it.
+Then, next to each action step, whenever possible write a guesstimate for the time it will take to complete each action Don’t just think about it.
 Write it.

 - Next to each action step write, in abbreviated form, a reward for yourself.
-This will help you recruit Emotional mind’s cooperation.
+This will help you recruit the Emotional mind’s cooperation.
 Don’t just think about it.
 Write it.
 Remember that the most motivating rewards are the rewards that can occur soon after the completion of the action step.
 Make the size of the reward equivalent to the size of the step.
 Some people find it motivating to have a bonus reward when they do everything on the list.
 This will be your call.
 If you like, you can attach one large reward to several small steps.
 Again, this is your call.
 You will quickly find out what works best for you.

 - Upon completion of each step, cross the item off your list.

 - At the end of the day, review your progress.
 This is an important step in the self-discipline process.
-If you got stuck on an action step, then you know that you need to take a look at whether Emotional mind had anything to do with it.
+If you got stuck on an action step, then you know that you need to take a look at whether the Emotional mind had anything to do with it.
 Maybe you simply misjudged the time needed.
-But then again, maybe Emotional mind slipped in a roadblock on you.
+But then again, maybe the Emotional mind slipped into a roadblock on you.
 Daily reviews are a simple way to keep track of exactly what you actually do.
 Daily reviews will also keep you thinking about what you need to do to stay on the right path toward your goal, and help you get back on track when you falter.
 Sound easy?
 It is.
-After launch day, you will start making a short, simple daily “to do” list.
+After the launch day, you will start making a short, simple daily “to do” list.

 How to be self disciplined: Allot time to each action item